jesstingjh/jesstingjh.github.io/README.md

 ## About Me
 I’m a Master’s student in Computational Data Analytics at Georgia Tech, with a strong foundation in economics and statistics from the National University of Singapore.
 Prior to grad school, I worked as a Senior Economist at Singapore’s Ministry of Trade and Industry, where I applied econometric modeling and data analytics to inform national policy decisions.

-I enjoy applying machine learning and statistical techniques to uncover patterns, improve predictions, and generate actionable insights from complex datasets; and I'm continually expanding my technical toolkit through coursework and projects.
-Outside of work, I’m into puzzle games, bouldering, weightlifting, and exploring new coffee brews — and recently discovered a love for scuba diving.
+I enjoy applying machine learning and statistical techniques to uncover patterns, improve predictions, and generate actionable insights from complex datasets.
+Recently, I’ve been working on deep learning projects involving facial image reconstruction using diffusion models, LLM-based sentiment analysis, and schema-aware prompt generation from structured metadata.
+These are part of my broader effort to deepen technical skills through coursework and hands-on projects.

+Outside of work, I enjoy puzzle games, bouldering, weightlifting, and trying new coffee brews.
+I also recently picked up scuba diving.

 ---

 ## Technical Skills
-***Programming & Tools:*** Python, SQL, R, STATA, Tableau, Git; exposure to JavaScript, D3
+***Programming & Tools:*** Python (NumPy, Pandas, Scikit-learn, PyTorch, Matplotlib, Hugging Face, Mediapipe, dlib, pdf2image, pypdf), SQL, R, STATA, Tableau, Git; exposure to JS, D3
 ***Cloud/Big Data***: AWS, GCP, PySpark, Azure ML, Databricks
 ***Statistics & ML***:
 - <u>Causal Inference</u>: DiD, Matching [CEM, PSM], RD, Synthetic Controls, A/B Testing, Survival Analysis
-- <u>Machine Learning</u>: Supervised/Unsupervised Learning, Neural Networks, Regression, Classification, Clustering, Random Forest, Anomaly Detection, Time Series, Image, Network Analysis
+- <u>Machine Learning / Deep Learning</u>: Supervised/Unsupervised Learning, Neural Networks, Regression, Classification, Clustering, Random Forest, Anomaly Detection, Time Series, Image Reconstruction [DDPM], Prompt Engineering, Network Analysis
-- <u>NLP & LLMs</u>: Sentiment/Topic Analysis, Transformers [BERT, DistilBERT]
+- <u>NLP & LLMs</u>: Sentiment/Topic Analysis, Transformers [BERT, DistilBERT], Token Augmentation, Schema-Aware Prompting, SHAP

 ---

 ## Projects
 Below are some of the projects I have worked on as part of my coursework or personal interest.
 This section will be updated as I complete new projects

+***SLB – Knowledge Extraction Pipeline & Prompt Automation (Practicum Project)***
+- Contributed to a modular data pipeline for extracting and structuring technical document content using OCR, pdf2image, pypdf, and layout-aware models, supporting LLM-based document querying
+- Designed a Cognite-style Data Model based on sensor-derived activity recognition data to simulate SLB’s internal use cases, and developed schema-aware prompt generation functions for downstream, context-specific document retrieval

+***Image Reconstruction with Structured Masking and Adaptive Noise***
+- Trained a DDPM with U-Net backbone to reconstruct occluded facial images, using the FFHQ dataset with landmark-based region detection (Mediapipe, dlib), structured masking and adaptive noise to simulate realistic occlusions and enhance reconstruction and inpainting quality

 ***Context-Aware Sentiment Analysis of Yelp Reviews using Fine-Tuned DistilBERT*** [github](https://github.com/jesstingjh/contextual-sentiment-yelp)
 - Fine-tuned an LLM (DistilBERT) to predict positive reviews (4+ stars), incorporating contextual tokens from user and business data.
 Used stratified sampling, class-weighted loss, and F1-optimized thresholds to handle class imbalance
 - Improved accuracy from 71% to 93%, and F1 score from 74% to 95%; used TF-IDF to identify key sentiment drivers across time, location, and business traits

-***Outage Detection using Customer Interaction Data (Cox Communications)***
+***Cox Communications – Outage Detection using Customer Interaction Data***
 - Placed 3rd in cohort-wide competition (MSA Project Week)
 - Processed high-volume multichannel customer interaction logs and used anomaly detection models (MSTL, Isolation Forest) to detect latent outages not explicitly labeled in the data
 - Developed a rolling-window Random Forest model for near real-time outage prediction, enabling faster remediation